 Puppies make people smile.
 It’s a fact.

-Puppy parents know that even if they are being dragged out of bed at four in the morning, it will secretly be worth it just to see that adorable face, so full of energy and excitement at the crack of dawn.
+Puppy parents know that even if they’re being dragged out of bed at four in the morning, it will secretly be worth it just to see that adorable face so full of energy and excitement at the crack of dawn.

-Morning Puppy Syndrome is contagious, and before puppy parents know it, they are morning people, too.
+Morning Puppy Syndrome is contagious, and before puppy parents know it, they’re morning people, too.

-What other things do puppy owners know about getting up in the morning that other people don’t?
+Do you have a pup at home who loves mornings?
+What other things do puppy parents know about getting up early that other people don’t?
 Let us know in the comments below!